JRJR vs. MR. T

 When I was 16 I tried to drive to Red Bank to go to Jay and Silent Bob’s Secret Stash in my 72 Cutlass Supreme, with MapQuest directions printed off the internet, but I got crazy lost and ended up in NYC, a proper teenaged misadventure.
 I wouldn’t make it to Red Bank until 4 years later for one of the Vulgarthon Film Festivals in 2000.
 As the giant crowd shuffled into the theater Kevin Smith was there to greet us all with a hand shake, it was pretty cool.
 At the end of each film there was a Q & A session populated by cast and crew.
 Clerks is a good enough movie on it’s own, but to then add the experience of sitting in a room with the people who made it and ask them how they got the cat to shit on cue?
 Kino-Pravda!

 Around this time a new facet of Silent Bob’s talents began to emerge, his gift of gab.
 Smith can talk a great game, as heard on his movies’ commentary tracks, the “Evening With” stand up specials, and then especially his podcasts.
 His unique capacity for candor make his yarn spinning especially captivating and illuminating.
+Even if he’s just bullshitting half the time, it’s the kind of manure that helps the creative imagination grow.
 I don’t know if he even knows it, but the dude is basically a free art school professor, elucidating with ease how the sausage gets made, from soup to nuts.
 (You could go farther and fare worse than simply following Smith’s optimistic ‘fortune favors the bold’ approach to creativity.)

 The podcasts he made before, during, and after the filming of Red State constitute a free master class in DIY media production, distribution, and marketing.
 I was so invested in the behind-the-scenes narrative of the movie that I made it my bees wax to attend the premiere at Radio City Music Hall.
 Again, the movie is good enough on its own, but to get to watch it within the same 4 walls as John Goodman?
 I enjoyed myself well enough that evening to bring it up to Kevin during a reddit AMA.
 Further casual points of contact with an artist who has made intimacy his currency.